carbon-language/carbon-lang/clang/tools/clang-format-vs/README.txt

 for clang-format.

 Build prerequisites are:
-- Visual Studio 2012 Professional
+- Visual Studio 2013 Professional
+- Visual Studio 2013 SDK
-- Visual Studio 2010 Professional
+- Visual Studio 2010 Professional (?)
-- Visual Studio 2010 SDK.
+- Visual Studio 2010 SDK (?)

 The extension is built using CMake by setting BUILD_CLANG_FORMAT_VS_PLUGIN=ON when configuring a Clang build, and building the clang_format_vsix target.